MindscapeHQ/raygun4android/README.md

   Yup - clone this repository, then run the **app** module of the project.

-* I'm not seeing errors in the dashboard.
+* I'm not seeing errors in Raygun Crash Reporting.

   Raygun4Android outputs Logcat messages - look for the the logcat tag **Raygun4Android**.
 HTTP Status 403 will indicate an invalid API key, 400 a bad message, and 202 will indicate received successfully.